-Chapter Theme Chapter Theme
+Chapter Theme

-- AND it came about in the month Nisan, in the twentieth year of King Artaxerxes, that wine was before him, and I took up the wine and gave it to the king.
-Now I had not been sad in his presence. - 2 So the king said to me, "Why is your face sad though you are not sick?
-This is nothing but sadness of heart."
-Then I was very much afraid. - I said to the king, "Let the king live forever.
-Why should my face not be sad when the city, the place of my fathers' tombs, lies desolate and its gates have been consumed by fire?" - 4 Then the king said to me, "What would you request?"
-So I prayed to the God of heaven. - 5 I said to the king, "If it please the king, and if your servant has found favor before you, send me to Judah, to the city of my fathers' tombs, that I may rebuild it." - Then the king said to me, the queen sitting beside him, "How long will your journey be, and when will you return?"
-So it pleased the king to send me, and I gave him a definite time. - And I said to the king, "If it please the king, let letters be given me for the governors of the provinces beyond the River, that they may allow me to pass through until I come to Judah, - and a letter to Asaph the keeper of the king's forest, that he may give me timber to make beams for the gates of the fortress which is by the temple, for the wall of the city and for the house to which I will go."
-And the king granted them to me because the good hand of my God was on me. - 9 Then I came to the governors of the provinces beyond the River and gave them the king's letters.
+- IN the month of Nisan, in the twentieth year of King Artaxerxes, when wine was before him, I took up the wine and gave it to the king.
+Now I had not been sad in his presence. - 2 And the king said to me, "Why is your face sad, seeing you are not sick?
+This is nothing but sadness of the heart."
+Then I was very much afraid. - I said to the king, "Let the king live forever!
+Why should not my face be sad, when the city, the place of my fathers' graves, lies in ruins, and its gates have been destroyed by fire?" - 4 Then the king said to me, "What are you requesting?"
+So I prayed to the God of heaven. - And I said to the king, "If it pleases the king, and if your servant has found favor in your sight, that you send me to Judah, to the city of my fathers' graves, that I may rebuild it." - And the king said to me (the queen sitting beside him), "How long will you be gone, and when will you return?"
+So it pleased the king to send me when I had given him a time. - And I said to the king, "If it pleases the king, let letters be given me to the governors of the province Beyond the River, that they may let me pass through until I come to Judah, - and a letter to Asaph, the keeper of the king's forest, that he may give me timber to make beams for the gates of the fortress of the temple, and for the wall of the city, and for the house that I shall occupy."
+And the king granted me what I asked, for the good hand of my God was upon me. - 9 Then I came to the governors of the province Beyond the River and gave them the king's letters.
 Now the king had sent with me officers of the army and horsemen.